midonet/midonet/DEVELOPMENT.md

 ## Testing tools

+### MDTS

 *MidoNet* is tested at both an integration and a functional level by the MDTS (Midonet Distributed Testing System), which can be found in the midonet repository at

 http://github.com/midonet/midonet/tree/master/tests

+### Unit tests

+To run unit tests, you can run the command:

+    ~/midonet$ ./gradlew test

+You can run tests only for a specific module.
+For example:

+    ~/midonet$ ./gradlew midolman:test

+You can specify a specific test class to run.
+For example:

+    ~/midonet$ ./gradlew midolman:test -Dtest.single=HmacTest

+Unit tests generate HTML reports under build/ directory:

+    ~/midonet$ open ./midolman/build/reports/tests/index.html

 ## Building the project